Blackjack Academy BJ Academy

 Common Myth

-“It doesn't matter what you do the cards are random anyway”
+“It doesn't matter what you do — the cards are random anyway”

 What Is the Quantifiable Cost of Playing Without Knowledge?

-The difference between a 0.5% and a 3% blackjack house edge is not abstract.
-On a $25 minimum table playing 80 hands per hour, the blackjack basic strategy player expects to lose about $10 per hour in the long run.
-The uninformed player at 3% expects to lose $60 per hour at the same table and same bet size.
-Over a weekend trip with six hours of play, that is a $50 loss versus a $360 loss on identical bets.
-Skill in blackjack is worth real money and the math is explicit.
+On a $25 minimum table playing 80 hands per hour, the basic strategy player expects to lose approximately $8.80 per hour in expected value.
+The uninformed player at 3.5% expects to lose $70 per hour at the same table and same bet size.
+Over a six-hour session, that is an $52.80 expected loss versus a $420 expected loss — on identical wagers.
+Over ten similar trips per year, the basic strategy player loses approximately $528 in expected value.
+The uninformed player loses $4,200.
+The difference — $3,672 — is not luck.
+It is the price of not learning the strategy.

-Pro Tip · Coach's Corner
+Pro Tip · Mark's Corner

 Frequently Asked Questions